-1 Graph of van der Waals potential with and without switching 2 Graph of electrostatic potential with and without shifting function 50 3 Graph of electrostatic split between short and long range forces 50 4 Example of cutoff and pairlist distance uses 5 Graph showing a slice of a ramp potential, showing the effect of mgridforcevoff 98 6 Graphical representation of a Colvars configuration 7 Dual topology description for an alchemical simulation.
+1 Graph of van der Waals potential with and without switching 50 2 Graph of electrostatic potential with and without shifting function 51 3 Graph of electrostatic split between short and long range forces 51 4 91 5 Graph showing a slice of a ramp potential, showing the effect of mgridforcevoff 9 99 6 Graphical representation of a Colvars configuration 16 7 Dual topology description for an alchemical simulation.
 Case example of the muta- tion of alanine into serine.
-The lighter color denotes the non-interacting, alternate state 8 Convergence of an FEP calculation.
-If the ensembles representative of states $a$ and b are too disparate, equation (66) will not converge (a).
-If, in sharp contrast, the configurations of state $b$ form a subset of the ensemble of configurations characteristic of state $a$ , the simulation is expected to converge (b) .
-The difficulties reflected in case (a) may be alleviated by the introduction of mutually overlapping intermediate states that connect $a$ to $b$ (c).
-It should be mentioned that in practice, the kinetic contribution, $\mathcal{T}(\mathbf{p}x)$ , is assumed to be identical for state $a$ and state $b$ 179 9 Relationship of user-defined $\lambda$ to coupling of electrostatic or vdW interactions to a simulation, given specific values of alchElecLambdaStart or alchVdwLambdaEnd 182 10 Sample TI data $(log(\langle \frac{\partial U}{\partial \lambda} \rangle))$ against $\lambda$ ).
+The lighter color denotes the non-interacting, alternate state 79 8 Convergence of an FEP calculation.
+If the ensembles representative of states a and b are too disparate, equation (66) will not converge (a).
+If, in sharp contrast, the configurations of state b form a subset of the ensemble of configurations characteristic of state a , the simulation is expected to converge (b) .
+The difficulties reflected in case (a) may be alleviated by the introduction of mutually overlapping intermediate states that connect a to b (c).
+It should be mentioned that in practice, the kinetic contribution, $\mathcal{T}(\mathbf{p}x)$, is assumed to be identical for state a and state b 30 9 Relationship of user-defined λ to coupling of electrostatic or vdW interactions to a simulation, given specific values of alchElecLambdaStart or alchVdwLambdaEnd 18 33 10 Sample TI data $(log(\langle \frac{\partial U}{\partial \lambda} \rangle))$ against λ).
 The blue shaded area shows the integral with fine sampling close to the end point.
-The red area shows the difference when $\lambda$ values are more sparse.
+The red area shows the difference when λ values are more sparse.
 In this example, insufficient sampling before $\lambda \simeq 0.1$ can result in a large overestimation of the integral.
-Beyond $\simeq 0.2$ , sparser sampling is justified as $dE/d\lambda$ is not changing quickly 11 Schematics of the aMD method.
-When the original potential (thick line) falls below a threshold energy $E$ (dashed line), a boost potential is added.
-The modified energy profiles (thin lines) have smaller barriers separating adjacent energy basins 189
+Beyond $\simeq 0.2$, sparser sampling is justified as $\mathrm{dE}/\mathrm{d}\lambda$ is not changing quickly 38 11 Schematics of the aMD method.
+When the original potential (thick line) falls below a threshold energy E (dashed line), a boost potential is added.
+The modified energy profiles (thin lines) have smaller barriers separating adjacent energy basins 19) 0